4mbl/notion-api-wrapper/README.md

 }
 ```

 By default the iterator yields each page individually.
-You can pass the `yieldSize` option to control the number of pages that will be yielded at a time to the caller.
+You can pass the `yieldSize` option to control the number of pages that will be yielded for each iteration.
+If you set `yieldSize` to a value other than the default of 1, you will get the results in an array instead of as a single object.

 ```ts
 import { NotionDataSource } from 'notion-api-wrapper';